pivotaltracker/tracker_deployment_chrome_extension/README.md

 # Deploy Spy: Deployment Tracking Chrome Extension
-If you are using the [Github's service hook](http://www.pivotaltracker.com/community/tracker-blog/guide-githubs-service-hook-tracker) for [Pivotal Tracker](http://www.pivotaltracker.com) to label git commits with tracker stories then you can use this extension to help you figure out exactly where your tracker stories are deployed!
+If you are using the [Github's service hook](http://www.pivotaltracker.com/community/tracker-blog/guide-githubs-service-hook-tracker) for [Pivotal Tracker](http://www.pivotaltracker.com) to label git commits with Tracker stories, then you can use this extension to help you figure out exactly where your Tracker stories are deployed!

-In order to use this plugin you will need to provide a specifically formatted JSON file for each environment your app can be deployed to.
+In order to use this plugin, you will need to provide a specifically formatted JSON file for each environment your app can be deployed to.
 For example, let's say you you have three environments: **staging, beta, and test**.

 # Installation

-You can get it from the chrome store, or if you just want the local/dev
+Get Deply Spy from the Chrome store, or if you want the local/dev
 version:

 * Clone this repo locally